SegataLab/cmseq/README.md

 this function does not allow a rigorous classification of metagenomes into strain-mixed and non-strain-mixed, but it can be shown that - considering polymorphic site rates over i.e. core genes of any given speices - samples with a higher polymorphic site rate are more likely to harbour more than one strain.

-Please supply a gff file from roary and make sure that the contig names between the bam file and the gff file can be matched.
+Please supply a gff file from Prokka and make sure that the contig names between the bam file and the gff file can be matched.

 ```